isaacnmm/pestpolicy-hugo2XX/content/posts/best-folding-ladders-for-painters/index.md

 You can convert it into a stairway step-ladder, twin step-ladder, extension ladder, or 2 scaffold bases.
 This series features 4 models, namely MT-13, MT-17, MT-22, and MT-26, to give you a range to choose from.
 These ladders are designed for your comfort and efficiency.
 They have push-knob hinges that are fixed with double-riveted steps for durability.
 Whether you intend to accomplish an internal or external task, this product is the real deal.

-Each units inner section is designed to allow the ladder to be folded in 3 set positions i. e. - Extension ladder - Twin step-ladder - Storage The Werner MT series twin step ladder can load three hundred pounds on each side, and this load capacity includes the materials and the [painter](https://pestpolicy.com/best-painters-tape-for-textured-walls/).
-Adjusting the height is pretty easy, and quick thanks to the spring supported J-locks.
+Each units inner section is designed to allow the ladder to be folded in 3 set positions i. e. - Extension ladder - Twin step-ladder - Storage The Werner MT series twin step ladder can load three hundred pounds on each side, and this load capacity includes the materials and the [painter](https://pestpolicy.com/best-painters-tape-for-textured-walls/).Adjusting the height is pretty easy, and quick thanks to the spring supported J-locks.

 To do this, you only need to uncouple the J-locks on both sides, pull out the particular section to the right length, and couple the J-hooks once again.
 The MT series features a bottom that is wide enough to guarantee your ultimate security.
 Additionally, it is given some nicely curved side rails to accord you safe and comfortable climbing.
 Werner's name is almost synonymous with ladders, and that's why the brand is a favorite of professionals.